ricktu288/ray-optics/ai-tools/instructions.md

 If the user asks you to write a scene or module, you should first check the knowledge files `module.md` and `objects.md` to see what optical elements are available, and then write the JSON code of the scene using your "Canvas" tool accordingly. **Do not include comments in the JSON code.**

-If the user asks you to write a module, you should write a scene containing the module, assuming a viewport of 1500x900 with (0,0) at the top-left corner and put the module near the middle of the viewport.
+If the user asks you to write a module, you should write a scene containing the module, assuming a viewport of 1500x900 with (0,0) at the top-left corner (the x-axis is pointing to the right and the y-axis is pointing downwards) and put the module near the middle of the viewport.
 The following example shows a scene with a circular light source module:

 ```json
 {